awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

 This use case is designed to be built and deployed into your account from your local environment using the AWS CDK Toolkit (or CLI).
 For information on the toolkit and how to install and configure it, please see the [guide](https://docs.aws.amazon.com/cdk/latest/guide/cli.html).

-> **IMPORTANT:** To ensure proper functionality, the AWS Solutions Constructs packages and AWS CDK packages in your project must be the same version.
-If you are experiencing odd behavior, check in your `package.json` file that all references to CDK modules and AWS Solutions Constructs modules have the same version number, and that none include the preceding caret `^`.
-Once the versions are aligned, delete `package-lock.json` and the `node_modules` folder and run `npm install` to sync the modules.

 ## Overview

 This example demonstrates how to build a complex, real-world system using AWS Solutions Constructs.
 It is designed to accompany the webinar titled "Beyond Prototypes: Real-World Applications with AWS Solutions Constructs", which can be found [here](#) (coming soon!).
 On its own, this use case will provision a demo restaurant management system for three user types with the various capabilities:

 #### Service staff